 NAT configuration

-If you are going to create a files and folders (non-cluster) job, a full server job without reverse protection, or a full server to ESX appliance job, then your servers can be in a NAT environment.
+If you are going to create a files and folders (non-cluster) job or a full server job without reverse protection, then your servers can be in a NAT environment.
 Other job types do not support a NAT environment.